Smiling woman with French flag background and "3 months" text.

 What Role Does Living in France Play in Fluency?

 Moving to France is often seen as a fast track to fluency, and while it can help, it’s not a guarantee.
 Living in France without structured learning can leave you struggling to engage in meaningful conversations.
-Fluency doesn’t just happen by being in the country—you need guided practice and targeted lessons.
+Fluency doesn’t just happen by being in the country — you need guided practice and targeted lessons.
 Without proper instruction, you may end up relying on English in your day-to-day interactions, missing the opportunity to truly learn the language.
+If you’re already living in France and feel stuck, an intensive immersion programme designed for expats can break through that plateau.

 Conclusion: Can You Become Fluent in French in 3 Months?